Last Updated on August 26, 2020 by queenie mak

 I love Brisbane!
 I love the fantastic weather, all the green spaces, many walking paths around the city that connects all the neighbourhoods.
 And the city has many excellent spots for good food and delicious coffee.
 And most of all, Brisbanians are the friendliest people.
 They are such kind-hearted people that made such a huge impression on me.

-There’s a lot to do in Brisbane!
 I’ve compiled a list of things you can do by yourself.
 Keep reading and learn all the things you can do alone in Brisbane!

 Why Brisbane is great for a solo female traveller